Test Id : NGHMM

 This assay does not distinguish between somatic mutations and germline alterations in analyzed gene regions, particularly with variant allele frequencies near 50% or 100%.
 If nucleotide alterations in genes associated with germline variant syndromes are present and there is a strong clinical suspicion or family history of malignant disease predisposition, additional genetic testing and appropriate counseling may be indicated.
 A low incidence of gene mutations associated with myeloid neoplasms can be detected in nonmalignant hematopoietic cells in individuals with advancing age (clonal hematopoiesis of indeterminate potential); these may not be clearly distinguishable from tumor-associated mutations.
 Some apparent mutations classified as variants of uncertain significance may represent rare or low-frequency alterations (ie, polymorphisms).

-Correlation with clinical, histopathologic, and additional laboratory findings is required for final interpretation of NGS results and is the responsibility of the managing physician.
+Correlation with clinical, histopathologic, and additional laboratory findings is required for final interpretation of NGS results and is the responsibility of the managing healthcare professional.

 4. He R, Chiou J, Chiou A, et al. Molecular markers demonstrate diagnostic and prognostic value in the evaluation of myelodysplastic syndromes in cytopenia patients.
 Blood Cancer J. 2022;12(1):12. doi:10.1038/s41408-022-00612-w